toralf/torutils/README.md

 ### Installation

 The instructions belongs to the IPv4 variant.
-They can be applied in a similar way for the IPv6 variant of the script.

 Rule 3 depends on recent data of ip addresses serving more than one Tor relay.
-Therefore run this in regular intervalls (eg. via cron):
+To update that data run this in regular intervalls (best: via cron):

 ```bash
 sudo ./ipv4-rules.sh update